Yurara

-Yurara (ゆららの月, Yurara no Tsuki) is a supernatural shōjo manga by Chika Shiomi (the manga artist of Night of the Beasts and Canon).
+Yurara (ゆららの月, Yurara no Tsuki) is a supernatural shōjo manga by Chika Shiomi (the manga artist of Night of the Beasts, Yukarism and Canon).
 It was serialized in Japan between 2003 and 2005 by Hakusensha in Bessatsu Hana to Yume and collected in five bound volumes.
 All five volumes have been published in English in North America by Viz Media.

 The series is about a teenage girl with strong spiritual powers named Yurara who, with the aid of an ancestral guardian spirit, dispels ghosts that haunt her high school while juggling her relationships with two boys in her class who also have spiritual powers.

 Plot

 The series follows Yurara Tsukinowa, a teenage girl who has been able to see spirits and sense what they feel since she was a child.
 Yurara is protected from evil spirits by a beautiful guardian spirit, the ghost of an ancestress after whom she was named; when she is in the presence of a dangerous spirit, Yurara transforms in appearance and personality to that of her guardian, though she considers herself the same person in both forms.
 In her guardian spirit form, Yurara has the knowledge of how to use her spiritual powers to dispel spirits and send them on to their afterlife.
 Her personality also becomes bolder and serious, albeit a little bit violent sometimes.

 At the start of the series, when Yurara enters high school, she meets two handsome boys in her new class, Mei Tendo and Yako Hoshino.
 The popular Mei can use "demon fire", which is able to burn spirits, while taciturn Yako has the power to place protective barriers with water.
 In their presence and with the increased number of spirits attracted to the trio, Yurara finds herself transforming into her guardian form more and more often.
 Her guardian spirit tells the ghost of Yurara's grandfather that she can only stay with Yurara until she learns to use her powers on her own.

 As the series progresses, Yurara in her normal form finds herself attracted to Mei despite being irritated by his habit of flirting with any girl he can.
 When Mei and Yurara begin going out, however, Yurara realizes that in her guardian form she likes Yako more—and he in turn is attracted to her guardian spirit form.
 Seeing that the conflict between her two selves is tearing her apart with guilt, Mei asks Yako to give up Yurara, and when Yako refuses, Mei breaks up with her.
 Yurara's guardian spirit realizes this only saddens Yurara more and separates herself from Yurara, then engineers a situation where Yurara must use her powers on her own to rescue a depressed Mei.
 Her task complete, the guardian spirit says farewell to Yurara.